January 24, 2017

 There is perhaps more to the process of a traditional in-ground burial than most people are aware of.
 Contrary to popular understanding, the service requires more than just an open grave plot and a casket to be lowered into the ground.
 How will the re-filled ground react with the ground around the site?
 How will weather and the elements affect the burial site?
 A burial vault exists to dispel these concerns and make sure that the casket is safe and secure along with the land surrounding it.

 You can think of a burial vault as a protective case for the grave plot and a foundation for the area surrounding it.
 It is a concrete lining on the inside of the open grave plot.
 It keeps the casket and the land around it from shifting at all in the case of bad weather, like flooding.
 Otherwise, extreme weather may breach the ground and disturb the soil around it.

 Furthermore, once the burial plot is closed and the area over it is landscaped, the foundation of the burial vault ensures that there is firm ground for visitors to stand on when they come to pay their respects.

-Although there is no federal or state law requiring that a person must purchase a burial vault when choosing an in-ground burial, nearly all cemeteries require you have one.
+Although there is no federal or state law requiring that a person must purchase a burial vault when choosing a casket for an in-ground burial, nearly all cemeteries require you have one.
 That’s because they’re essential to preserving the state of the surrounding landscape, and to preventing the earth above from causing the plot to sink inward.
 It would be very unusual to find a cemetery that did not practice this rule.